-Eligible students Learning befo Meikai U • Learning after enrolling at Meikai University Eligible students Only applies enrolled in Freshmen through seniors Only applies to seniors (8th semester) Freshmen through seniors (7th semester) A 1: 1: For students enrolled in spring For students enrolled in fall First Sec cond Application period March 29 (Wed.) - April 5 (Wed.)
-September 8 (Fri.) -11 (Mon.)
-February 27 (Mon.) in the previous academic year - August 25 (Fri.)
-August 28 (Mon.) - January 31 (Wed.)
-August 28 (Mon.) - February 22 (Thu.)
+Eligible students Learning before enrolling at Meikai University t Learning after enrolling at Meikai University Liigible students Only applies to freshmen enrolled in AY 2025 Freshmen through seniors Only applies to seniors (8th semester) Freshmen through seniors (7th semester) For students enrolled in spring For students enrolled in fall First Sec cond Application period March 28 (Fri.)
+September 8 (Mon.) -10 (Wed.)
+February 25 (Tue.) in the previous academic year - August 22 (Fri.)
+August 25 (Mon.) - January 29 (Thu.)
+August 25 (Mon.) - February 20 (Fri.)
 Submission documents 1) Application documents a.
-Learning before enrollment at Meikai University (Only applies to freshmen enrolled in AY 2023) Credit Recognition Application and Notification Form (Meikai University's official form) b.
-Learning after enrollment at Meikai University Credit Recognition Application (Meikai University's official form) 2) Certificate of the results of knowledge and competency assessments (original) Please submit a certificate (original) containing the following items. • Name • Passing/Level/Acquisition score (specified by knowledge and competency assessments) • Date of passing or exam In principle, you cannot apply with a certificate downloaded from the Internet.
-Please obtain and submit the official certificate issued by the testing organization.
-The certificate will be returned after the procedure is completed.
-Where to obtain and submit official forms Academic Affairs Section For students enrolled in spring For students enrolled in fall nition will not be announced, but the result will be nic results announced at the end of the semester.
-Announcement of approved credit April 12 (Wed.)
-September 20 (Wed.)
-For applications filed du credits will be regarded during the first application period, your recogn ed to have been earned in the First Semester a recognition The Credit Recognisher Form is issued to in person at the Assection. the applicant will be included in your transcript for the First Semester.
-For applications filed during the second application period, your recognized credits will be regarded to have been earned in the Second Semester and will be included in your transcript for the Second Semester.
-For learning after enrollment at Meikai University, those indicated in you application filed during the first application period will be reflected in the requirements for graduation in September, and those during the second application period will be in the requirements for the promotion to the next year level and graduation in March, which students, if applicable, should bear in mind.
-Remarks - -
+Learning before enrollment at Meikai University (Only applies to freshmen enrolled in AY 2025) Credit Recognition Application and Notification Form (Meikai University's official form) b.
+Learning after enrollment at Meikai University Credit Recognition Application (Meikai University's official form) 2) Certificate of the results of knowledge and competency assessments (original) Please submit a certificate (original) containing the following items. • Name • Passing/Level/Acquisition score (specified by knowledge and competency assessments) • Date of passing or exam As a general rule, you cannot apply with a passing certificate downloaded from the internet.
+Each applicant must obtain and submit the official certificate (original) issued by the organization conducting the test.
+However, if it is difficult to submit the original certificate as it is issued as a digital one, please submit a printed copy of the digital certificate.
+If you submit the original, it will be returned after the procedure is completed.
+Where to obtain and submit official forms Academic Affairs Section For students enrolled in spring For students enrolled in fall Approved and the constitution will not be approved but the regult will Announcement of April 11 (Fri.)
+September 18 (Thu.) approved credit recognition The Credit Recognition Notification Form is issued to the applicant in person at the Academic Affair Section. will be included in your transcript for the First Seme filed during the second application period, your received to have been earned in the Second Semester included in your transcript for the Second Semester Section. recognized credits will Semester and will be Remarks For learning after enrollment at Meikai University, those indicated in application filed during the first application period will be reflected in requirements for graduation in September, and those during the sepaplication period will be in the requirements for the promotion to the next year level and graduation in March, which students, if applications should bear in mind.